Martin-Alexander/strata_tables/README.md

 ║ validity   │ tstzrange         │ not null ║
 ╚════════════╧═══════════════════╧══════════╝
 Indexes:
-    "books_versions_pkey" PRIMARY KEY, btree (version_id)
+    "books__history_pkey" PRIMARY KEY, btree (version_id)

 ```

-Now any insert/update/delete on `books` will update `bookss_versions`.
-The versions table mirrors the source columns and adds a non-null `validity` column of type `tstzrange` that captures the valid time range for each row version.
+Now any insert/update/delete on `books` will update `books__history`.
+The history table mirrors the source columns and adds a non-null `validity` column of type `tstzrange` that captures the valid time range for each row version.

 Find author records as they were 10 months ago: